Janvier-Irasubiza/web-crawler/README.md

 A web analytics and domain discovery tool which provides detailed insights into website visitors and discovers .rw domains across the internet.

+## ⚠️ Security Disclaimer

+**IMPORTANT**: This project and its target application (vuln-blog) are designed for educational and testing purposes only.
+They contain intentionally vulnerable code and should **NEVER** be run in a production environment or on systems containing sensitive data.

+### Security Requirements:
+- Run these applications only in isolated virtual machines or containers
+- Use dedicated test environments with no access to production systems
+- Do not expose these applications to public networks
+- Do not use real credentials or sensitive data
+- Ensure proper network isolation between the applications and other systems

 ## Key Features

 - **Website Analytics**: Real-time visitor tracking, geographic distribution analysis, time-based metrics, and interactive data visualization